poyzn/marley-spoon-test-app/README.md

 #### Frontend

-Frontend is build with ReactJS hooks and React Router.
+Frontend is built with ReactJS hooks and React Router.
 App has two paths:

 * `/` - shows list of recipes